whossname/azure_ad_openid/README.md

 - exp
 - nonce

-Nonces are stored using the Agent AzureADOpenId.NonceStore.
+Nonces are stored using an `Agent` called `AzureADOpenId.NonceStore`.

 ## Installation